anasahmed700/AI-dataScience/README.md

-# dataScience
+# AI and DataScience
-repository for data science
+repository for data science and deep learning work